x <- c(1, 5, 3, 12, 4.2)

 R is a vectorized language with built-in arithmetic and relational operators, mathematical functions and types of number.
 It means that each mathematical function and operator works on a set of data rather than a single scalar value as traditional computer language do, and thus formal looping can usually be avoided.

-If you want to define a vector by specifying the values, use the function c()
+If you want to define a vector by specifying the values, use the function c(), like so:

 #> [13] -4.0 -3.5 -3.0 -2.5 -2.0 -1.5 -1.0 -0.5 0.0 0.5 1.0 1.5